Tony Russell (musician)

 Keith Anthony Caesar Russell (24 May 1929 – 20 July 1970), known as Tony Russell, was an English jazz musician and composer, pianist and trombonist.
 Notably, he worked extensively with Johnny Dankworth and created the score for The Matchgirls, together with writing theme tunes and background music for TV series such as On the Buses and the children's programme The Herbs.
 He also composed the music for The Herbs' spin-off, The Adventures of Parsley.
-At the end of his life he turned from the jazz idiom to write a setting of a Mass.
+At the end of his life, he turned from the jazz idiom to write a setting of a Mass.

 Early life

-Tony Russell was born 24 May 1929 in Wanstead, Essex.
+Tony Russell was born 24 May 1929 in Wanstead, Essex, England.
 As a youth, he became very interested in jazz, learning the trombone, baritone horn and piano.
 Russell was the half-brother of geologist Michael Russell, and the half-siblings are distantly related to German opera composer Giacomo Meyerbeer.